Lumi-supercomputer/LUMI-training-materials/docs/User-Updates/Update-202601/index.md

     or, even simpler, load the module `lumi-CrayPath` after loading all modules and reload this module after every module change.

-    We expect mostly problems for GPU applications that have not been recompiled with 24.03 and ROCm 6 as there you might be mixing ROCm 5 libraries and ROCm 6 libraries as the latter are used by the default MPI libraries.

 -   Something rather technical: Sometimes software installation procedures hard-code paths to libraries in the executable.
-The mechanisms that Linux uses for this are called rpath and runpath.
+The mechanisms that Linux uses for this are called *rpath* and *runpath*.
 Binaries compiled before the system update may now try to look for libraries in places where they no longer are, or may cause loading versions of libraries that are no longer compatible with the system while you may be thinking it will load a newer version through the modules that you selected or through the default libraries.